chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 We've gone ahead and created a sample cookbook that will use the [application_python](https://supermarket.chef.io/cookbooks/application_python) cookbook.

-Inside of our `metadata.rb` file we include the [required dependencies](https://github.com/chef-cookbooks/opsworks-linux-demo-cookbook-django/blob/master/metadata.rb) on the community cookobooks `application_python`, `build-essential`, and `poise-python`.
+Inside of our `metadata.rb` file we include the [required dependencies](https://github.com/chef-cookbooks/opsworks-linux-demo-cookbook-django/blob/master/metadata.rb) on the community cookbooks `application_python`, `build-essential`, and `poise-python`.

 Download and extract the Opsworks Linux Demo Django cookbook that contains our example code.
 For example, using git you can clone the demo cookbook.